fenago/gitlab-terraform/md/lab16_terraform_nodered.md

 As you can see, it has downloaded and it is good to go.
 So our terraform apply worked and everything is good to go.

-Let's take a look and see what happens whenever we run another terraform plan:

-`terraform plan`

-As you can see, infrastructure is up to date, so there's no changes that are going to be made.

-As you can also see, it refreshed the state and validated that that image existed, which we can see here with `docker image ls` that Node-red image is available.

 Let's go ahead and destroy our infrastructure.
 Enter yes to confirm this destroy